-Staten Island buck gets aggressive after man takes selfies.
+This Staten Island buck got aggressive after a man took selfies with it.

 Staten Island has made headlines this year for their strange and controversial deer vasectomy program intended as a form of population control.
 But now another deer story may steal a few headlines.
 Staten Island Live reports that a buck, friendly at first, aggressively attacked a 41-year-old man.